 A.22.
 General Compliance Testing.
 For excess emission limitations for particulate matter specified in Rule 62-210.700, F.A.C., a compliance test shall be conducted annually while the emissions unit is operating under soot blowing conditions in each federal fiscal year during which soot blowing is part of normal emissions unit operation, except that such test shall not be required in any federal fiscal year in which a fossil fuel steam generator does not burn liquid and/or solid fuel for more than 400 hours other than during startup.
+[Rule 62-297.310(7)(a)2., F.A.C.]

 - A.23.
 By this permit, annual emissions compliance testing for visible emissions is not required for these emissions units while burning: - a. only gaseous fossil fuels; or - b. gaseous fossil fuels in combination with any amount of liquid and/or solid fuels for less than 400 hours per year; or - c. only liquid and/or solid fuels for less than 400 hours per year.

+[Rule 62-297.310(7)(a)4., F.A.C.]

-[Rule 62-297:3.1.0(7)(a)4., F.A.C.] - A.24.
-Annual and permit renewal compliance testing for particulate matter emissions is not required for these emissions units while burning. - a. only gaseous fossil fuels; or - b. gaseous fossil fuels in combination with any amount of liquid and/or solid fuels for less than 400 hours per year; or - c. only liquid and/or-solid fuels for less than 400 hours per year.
-[Rule 62-297.310(7)(a)3: & 5:, F.A.C.; and, ASP Number 97-B-01] - A.25.
+- A.24.
+Annual and permit renewal compliance testing for particulate matter emissions is not required for these emissions units while burning: - a. only gaseous fossil fuels; or - b. gaseous fossil fuels in combination with any amount of liquid and/or solid fuels for less than 400 hours per year; or - [Rule 62-297.310(7)(a)3. & 5., F.A.C.; and, ASP Number 97-B-01] - A.25.
 Cold Standby.
 If the emissions unit is on cold standby when the annual compliance test is required, the compliance test may be postponed until after startup.
 Compliance testing shall be conducted within 30 days of startup.